 This has had a noticeable impact on the consensus estimate, as the current quarter consensus estimate has slipped 1% in the past two months, while the full year estimate has inched up 0.4%.
 You can see the consensus estimate trend and recent price action for the stock in the chart below:

 The PNC Financial Services Group, Inc Price and Consensus

 The PNC Financial Services Group, Inc price-consensus-chart | The PNC Financial Services Group, Inc Quote

-PNC Financial Services is an inspired choice for value investors, as it is hard to beat its incredible lineup of statistics on this front.
-However, with a sluggish industry rank (bottom 41% out of more than 250 industries) and a Zacks Rank #3, it is hard to get too excited about this company overall.
-In fact, over the past one year, the sector has clearly underperformed the broader market, as you can see below:
+PNC Financial is an inspired choice for value investors, as it is hard to beat its incredible lineup of statistics on this front.
+However, with a sluggish industry rank (bottom 33% out of more than 250 industries) and a Zacks Rank #3, it is hard to get too excited about this company overall.
+In fact, over the past one year, the sector has clearly outperformed the broader market, as you can see below:

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report